MaksimSzaszkow/emsh/README.md

 - Emsh Code Object (ECO)
 - Emsh Generator

+## Emsh Code Object

+ECO is the most fundamental part of Emsh system - it encodes all information required to generate code in any language that supports those features.
+It's done by distinguishing all parts of the code, assigning them label and encoding all information required to recreate that part of code in any language.

+ECO is not supposed to compress code - only to be a backbone from which code will be generated in chosen language.

 ## Emsh Language

 Emsh language is **higher** level abstraction programming language, that is changed into ECO by Emsh Transpiler.
 It's main purpose is to provide easy and natural syntax, that allows creating solution that works as planned in any supported language or framework in no time - without the need to know the language or framework itself.